-To learn more visit general Student Eligibility requirements.
+To learn more visit general Student Eligibility requirements at www.cuny.edu

 The FAFSA is the application that is used for federal government grants.
-Bronx Community College School Code is 002692.
+Bronx Community College School Federal Code is 002692.

 Remedial Courses

 The federal government restricts the use of Federal Aid/Loans for students to take up to 30 hours of non-credit remedial course work.
 After the student has reached the 30 hour limit on remedial course work, the student may not receive PELL or other forms of federal student aid/loans for any additional remedial hours.